Category: Divorce Laws and Regulations

 Read more

-I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
-We were sitting in a cramped conference room that smelled like old paper and stale coffee.
-The opposing counsel, a shark who specialized in asset depletion, asked a vague question about…
+I watched a client lose their entire claim for the marital residence in the first ten minutes of a deposition because they ignored one simple rule about silence.
+They admitted they packed a bag and left three weeks before the formal filing.
+That one admission shifted the burden of proof from a shared asset to…

 Read more